spencertipping/ni/doc/tutorial.md

 # ni tutorial
+You can access this tutorial by running `ni //help`, or `ni //help/tutorial`.

 ni parses its command arguments to build and run a shell pipeline.
 Help topics
 include:

-- `stream`: an explanation of the basic way ni handles CLI options and data
+- `//help/stream`: an explanation of the basic way ni handles CLI options and data
-- `row`: row-level operators
+- `//help/row`: row-level operators
-- `col`: column-level operators
+- `//help/col`: column-level operators